adamdbradley/foresight.js/README.md

 ## Contribute

 This project was originally created as need for an ecommerce mobile homepage, which basically showed high-resolution images for high-resolution devices, and adjust image widths accordingly.
-This is by no means the end-all solution for high-resolution images; I'd label this more as an interum solution as the web standards evolve for handling device pixel ratios and .
+This is by no means the end-all solution for high-resolution images; I'd label this more as an interum solution as the web standards evolve for handling device pixel ratios.
 Please feel free to improve this project in any way you can.

 __Contact Me__